rain-rain-bob-sss/D3bot-fork/README.md

 # D3bot
+# FORK

 A very primitive AI for GMod bots primarily designed to work with Jetboom's Zombie Survival gamemode.
+This is a fork of [Azurblau/AzBot](https://github.com/Azurblau/AzBot) with new features and bug fixes.
-This is a fork of [/Azurblau/AzBot](https://github.com/Azurblau/AzBot) with new features and bug fixes.
+This is a fork of [Dadido3/D3Bot](https://github.com/Dadido3/D3Bot) with new features and bug fixes.

 Here is a list of notable changes compared to the original version: